 FALSE: Companies involved the overall wellbeing of the communities that they heavily marketed their single-use products to.

-NPR’s Christopher Joyce went to the Philippines, one of the countries most hit by the sachet epidemic.
-His short interview with a sari-sari store owner named Nimfa Manlabe shows the stark conditions of the sachet industry in an urban community.
-Manlabe is a middle-aged woman who sells sachets from a sari-sari store.
-This is a tiny storefront in her home.
-It acts akin to a neighborhood pantry where you can get stuff to use every day in shiny little packages.
-This is how almost all Filipinos shop, especially in neighborhoods far from major grocery establishments.
+Christopher Joyce of NPR even went to the Philippines, one of the countries that is most affected by the sachet epidemic.
+In the Philippines, he had an interview with one local “sari-sari” store owner named Nimfa Manlabe about the stark conditions of the sachet industry in an urban community such as theirs.
+A sari-sari store is like a tiny storefront wherein someone sells all kinds of products for everyday use like food, soap, powder mix, and all kinds of related products in small little shiny packages like sachets.
+This is how almost all Filipinos shop, especially the ones living far from major grocery establishments.